How EU cloud providers actually compare

 Provider Bare Metal Dedicated VPS / VMs Kubernetes GPUs Serverless

 Most providers offer managed Kubernetes, except Hetzner (by design).
-Serverless remains rare: only Scaleway, Gcore, and Open Telekom Cloud.
+Serverless remains rare: only Scaleway, Gcore, and T Cloud Public.
 GPU instances are broadly available across all providers listed here.

 Storage